 Chitwan National Park

 Visit the enchanting sub-tropical jungle of Chitwan National Park.
-Take a jungle walk or ride on the elephant to watch the rhino and other wildlife.
+Take a jungle walk or ride on an elephant to see rhino and other wildlife.
 Go on a canoe trip to watch the abundant bird life and visit some of the ethnic villages.

 Bardia National Park and Lumbini